-The results reported in Table 7 provide strong evidence to assert a fundamental negative association between HFT activity and stock market volatility.
-The HFT coefficient parameter estimate $\beta_1$ is statistically significantly different from at -0.48 (p-value 0.029).
-This finding indicates that conditional market volatility has been on average 0.48% lower for every 1% increase in HFT activity.
+The results provide strong evidence to assert a fundamental association between HFT activity and stock market volatility.
+Across all three Panels the HFT coefficient parameter estimate β_1 is significantly different from 0 at the with a p-value less than 0.05.
+When testing all HFT activity on volatility the estimated coefficient parameter of -0.48 perpetuates a p-value of 0.029 presenting strong evidence against the null hypothesis of no fundamental association between HFT and market volatility.
+This finding indicates that based on observations through the period, conditional market volatility has been on average 0.48% lower for every 1% increase in HFT activity.
+The results from HFT demand and supply driven activity indicate similar coefficients of -0.51 and -0.46 which are both significant at the 5% level.
 An interpretation of this result is that HFT investors who aggressively trade at the bid-ask spread contribute to market quality by lowering the volatility of asset prices.
 It is evident that periods of high volatility are significantly and fundamentally related to lower HFT activity regardless of whether HFT are supplying or demanding liquidity.

-The accuracy and efficiency of the model explaining stock market volatility is improved by adding the HFT activity variable into the regression with an increase in R-squared values from 0.69 to 0.74.
-There is also clear evidence that the four control variables are statistically related to market volatility.
-Each included macroeconomic, cyclic and market-level control variable is statistically significant across at the 1% level of significance.
+The accuracy and efficiency of the model explaining stock market volatility is improved by adding the HFT activity variable into the regression.
+This is indicative of the increase in Rsquared values from 0.69 in regression 3 to 0.74 in regression 4 (Panel A).
+There is also clear evidence that the four control variables are statistically related to market volatility which asserts their relevance as control variables when regressing against market volatility.
+Each control variable in the model is statistically significant across all three Panels at the 1% level of significance.
+By testing the association with relevant macroeconomic, cyclic and market-level control variables incorporated, the evidence is further strengthened.
+Adjusted R-squared values for all levels of HFT activity in Regression 4 are greater than 0.73 which dictate the strength of the model and the weighting given to evaluating the results.
+The findings indicate that there is a strong and fundamental association between HFT and volatility across the sample.

-For robustness a final regression is performed based on an autoregressive process that captures lagged conditional volatility variables into the regression.
-This method is aimed to control for serial correlation remaining in the model's monthly conditional volatility observations.
-The HFT volatility fundamental association is tested intra-day applying an EGARCH (1,1) as suggested by Nelson (1991).
-These results are presented in Appendix 4.
 Appendix 4 however indicates that within short term contemporary periods across one trading day the two factors are not fundamentally linked, the association is rather a more long term lead lag association.

-In summary, for 38 large-capitalization stocks that are listed on the OMX Helsinki Exchange across the period of January 2008 to September 2009 I find that a fundamental association between HFT and stock market volatility exists and it is negative and statistically significant.
-This association is also economically significant as a decrease in volatility of 0.484% with each 1% increase in HFT activity translates into 1.1 billion € per day fall in the variation in market capitalization across the sample stocks.
+In summary, for 38 large-capitalisation stocks that are listed on the OMX Helsinki Exchange across the period of January 2008 to September 2009 I find that a fundamental association between HFT and stock market volatility exists and it is negative and statistically significant.
+This association is also economically significant as a decrease in volatility of 0.484% with each 1% increase in HFT activity translates into 1.1 billion \in per day fall in the variation in market capitalisation across the sample stocks.
 During the investigated period HFT participation varies between about 20% and 30%.